NYUAD-IM/artintel/WeeklySchedule.md

 - Work on visual project in class

 - **Visual Project (due 10/28)**
-  - Create an image, series of images or video using a machine learning algorithm (e.g. using Colab, Artbreeder, other online tools)
+  - **Create** an image, series of images or video using a machine learning algorithm (e.g. using Colab, Artbreeder, other online tools)
+  - **Put** your project URL into the [project groups doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)
   - You can incorporate the visual output into a larger work, e.g. website, printed image, interactive program or use the output of the machine learning algorithm as source material for your creative process (e.g. generate images and then further manipulate them)